lewhunt/react-tv-player/README.md

 ### Background

 In the dynamic landscape of the TV industry, I've dedicated years to working with various video players.
-During this journey, two persistent challenges surfaced time and again: UI navigation and streaming protocols.
-These hurdles often forced us to customize third-party players and wait for media content to be ready and correctly encoded, leading to added costs and frustrating delays. 😫
+During this journey, two persistent challenges surfaced time and again: performant UI navigation and compatible streaming protocols.
+These hurdles often forced us to heavily customise players and tackle media encoding difficulties, leading to added costs and frustrating delays. 😫

 #### Why React TV Player?

 Enter React TV Player, an innovative open-source component that seamlessly integrates with your React applications.
-It brings forth a media player tailored for TV experiences, complete with intuitive arrow key navigation controls. 📺 🎮
+It brings forth a media player tailored for TV experiences, complete with intuitive arrow key <i>and</i> cursor navigation. 📺 🎮

 #### What Sets It Apart?

 But that's not all.
 React TV Player isn't just another player.
 It's a versatile solution that handles HLS and Dash streams effortlessly.
-What's more, it tackles the formidable challenge of playing YouTube videos - yes YouTube - eliminating the need for custom video encoding when it's not necessary. 🙌
+What's more, it tackles the formidable challenge of playing YouTube videos - yes YouTube - eliminating the need for custom video encoding when it's not necessary. :tada:

 #### How Does It Work?

 Under the hood, this component harnesses the power of open-source libraries like Norigin Media's <a href="https://github.com/NoriginMedia/Norigin-Spatial-Navigation">spatial navigation</a> hook.
-It builds upon the excellence of <a href="https://github.com/cookpete/react-player">React Player</a>, which utilizes <a href="https://github.com/video-dev/hls.js">hls.js</a> and <a href="https://github.com/Dash-Industry-Forum/dash.js">dash.js</a>.
-Powered by React TypeScript (although you don't need to use TypeScript to make the most of it), this library is packaged efficiently using <a href="https://vitejs.dev/">Vite</a>, making integration a breeze.
+It builds upon the excellence of <a href="https://github.com/cookpete/react-player">React Player</a>, which utilises <a href="https://github.com/video-dev/hls.js">hls.js</a> and <a href="https://github.com/Dash-Industry-Forum/dash.js">dash.js</a>.
+Powered by React TypeScript (although you don't need to use TypeScript to make the most of it), this library is packaged efficiently using <a href="https://vitejs.dev/">Vite</a>, making integration a breeze. 🙌

 ### Demo